PebbleTemplates/pebble/docs/src/orchid/resources/wiki/guide/extending-pebble.md

 ## Positional and Named Arguments
 For filters, tests, and functions it is required that you implement the `getArgumentNames` method even if it returns null.
 Returning a list of strings will allow the end user to call your filter/test/function using named arguments.
+If this method returns null or an empty list, the function supports dynamic arguments.
+This means the user can pass any number of arguments—either named (e.g., myFunction(param="value")) or positional (e.g., myFunction("value"))—and they will be available in the arguments map.

 Using the above fictional fibonacci function as an example, a user can invoke it in two different ways:
 ```twig
 {% verbatim %}
 {{ fibonacci(10) }}